Monstera leaves browning: what is the problem?

 Over-fertilising your Monstera can cause the leaves to turn brown.
 These spots will be a black and brown colour and will appear all over the leaf.
 This browning is caused when the fertiliser in the soil burns the roots and kills them, stopping them from absorbing any water or nutrients from the soil.

-To fix this you should first wash your soil out by watering it with a lot of water over a few days to filter out the buildup of toxic chemicals.
+To fix this you should first wash your soil out by watering it regularly over a few days to filter out the buildup of toxic chemicals.
 You need to make sure the pot is well-draining and that the soil is not left too wet or you will end up overwatering your Monstera.
 Avoid fertilising your Monstera for a few months after this.
 In some cases you should consider repotting your Monstera.

 Transplant shock